Our basis and values

 - or behaviour.

-We believe in the abused, the vulnerable, the forgotten and the neglected.
+We believe in the abused, the most vulnerable, the forgotten and the neglected.
 We will support them, stand up for them and bring out the best in each and every child.

 Barnardo’s derives its inspiration and values from the Christian faith.
 These values, enriched and shared by many people of other faiths and of no religious faith, provide the basis of our work with children and young people, their families and communities We work in a multi-cultural society and are proud of our roots.